brandur/sorg/content/drafts/interfaces.md

 traditional options in productivity and flexibility, and are the way forward for all desktop software.

-I'm not on a mission to demean the web, but as its technology web is continually augmented with ever more unwieldy retrofits, there's a widening disparity between what we can build with it compared to the best-written native apps.
-Software we build today takes too long to load, depends too heavily on synchronous calls to slow networks, overemphasizes visual gimmickry, and lacks the refinement that allows mastery by more experienced users to make huge strides in productivity.
+I'm not on a mission to demean this technology, but as it's continually augmented with ever more unwieldy retrofits, there's a widening disparity between what we can build with it compared to the best-written native apps.
+Software we build today takes too long to load, depends too heavily on synchronous calls to slow networks, overemphasizes visual gimmickry, and lacks the refinement that allows mastery by more experienced users to gain huge leverage for productivity's sake.

 ## The Worst Kept Secret (#worst-kept-secret)